 At the Program level, you can include as many nested projects as you like.

-Depending on how large your organization is, how much you are using Kinaki (and what for!) will determine if you want or need to create programs (and how many!).
+Depending on how large your organization is and how much you are using Kinaki, will determine if you need to create a program(s).

 For example, you could have a Program designated to “Health and Nutrition”, which may have several different projects (with the same or different funder) connected to it.

-Or, you could have a Program that is really more of a multi-country project (according to your organization).
+Or, you could have a Program that is really more of a multi-country project.
 In this way, you can set up your Kinaki Program as the umbrella “project”, and create a separate project for each country you are working in.

 Aggregating Project Results

-This overview style can benefit you in several ways, but the main feature is to enable the aggregation of results from all (or selected) projects within the program and see your results on that higher level.
+The main feature of a Program is that it allows the aggregation of results from all (or selected) projects within the program and the ability to see your results on that higher level.

 Implementing Custom Fields